-To truly find and sustain life long health and wellbeing, there are five integrated aspects that need to be understood, nurtured, and cultivated.
+To truly find and sustain lifelong health and wellbeing, there are five integrated behaviours that need to be understood, nurtured, and cultivated.
 No one aspect is more important than the rest, and all are required to complete the journey.

 High fat, low fat, high protein, keto, carnivore, vegan, etc. However, to be most effective and efficient, I believe it’s more important to look at nutrition on a much smaller scale.

 The first is micronutrient content.
 These would be your essential vitamins, minerals, amino and fatty acids and fibre.

 Every individual biological system on this planet has specific elemental requirements they need to take in to maintain proper function.
 Ensuring you take in all of your essential micro-nutrients (meaning stuff your body can’t make for itself) will provide your body with the raw materials it uses to create……. well, …you.

 By focusing your attention on attaining the proper amounts of all of these necessary nutritional contributors, you will ensure your diet plan is right for “your” specific biological system.